Fraunhofer-AISEC/cmc/README.md

 - A Linux platform
 - For TPM attestation, access to `/dev/tpmrm0` or `/dev/tpm0`.
 - For AMD SEV-SNP an SNP-capable AMD server and an SNP VM with access to `/dev/sev-guest`
+- for Intel SGX an Intel SGX capable machine with all required Intel SGX software installed

 ## Prerequisites